 he obelisk-like mountain traversed the earth and the sky, rising almost straight up without end.
 The summit thrust through the clouds above like a calligraphy brush standing on end.
 The enormous mass of the mountain below resembled a bundle of brushes bundled tightly together.

-The mountain in its entirety constituted the Imperial Palace, the summit housing the Imperial Court and the living quarters for the empress and her most august retainers.
+The mountain in its entirety constituted the Imperial Palace.
+The summit housed the Imperial Court and the living quarters for the empress and her most august retainers.

 The mountain peak and the city of Gyouten were literally worlds apart.
 The sheer distance aside, a transparent ocean separated the one from the other.
 Looking up from the ground, this ocean was invisible to the naked eye.
 The waves crashing against the shore appeared as a ring of white clouds.

-Beneath the clouds, the Administrative Palace complex for the lower-ranked bureaucrats spilled across the multitude of ridges and promontories.
-The winding rows of the countless offices and residences clung to the ledges of the great gray mountainside.
+Beneath the clouds, the Administrative Palace spilled across the multitude of ridges and promontories.
+The winding rows of offices and residences belonging to the lower-ranked bureaucrats clung like barnacles to the ledges of the great gray mountainside.

 Encompassing the southwest quadrant was the Ministry of Summer.